mittwald/cli/README.md

 ## `mw app dependency versions SYSTEMSOFTWARE`

-get all available versions of a particular dependency
+Get all available versions of a particular dependency

 ```
 USAGE